 The Plant Heritage Missing Collector Garden

-The Plant Heritage Missing Collector Garden is bringing plant conservation to the heart of the world’s most famous flower show.
-It's been designed by William Murray, Kate Campbell and Sally-Anne Rees of the Planting Design Collective and sponsored by Project Giving Back, with additional support from Shanly Foundation.
+Our garden brought plant conservation to the heart of the world’s most famous flower show.
+It was designed by William Murray, Kate Campbell and Sally-Anne Rees of the Planting Design Collective and sponsored by Project Giving Back, with additional support from Shanly Foundation.

 About the garden

-Why are we doing a Chelsea garden?
+Why did we do a Chelsea garden?
 And why do people become a Collector?

 One of our trustees and host of the 'Our Plant Stories' podcast has been following some of the preparations for our garden at the RHS Chelsea Flower Show.